Air pollution in cities

 Air pollution is one of the largest threats to human health, our climate and the environment.
 41% of cities in the world have pollution that is over 7 times higher than the World Health Organization’s recommendation.
 A lack of evidence and awareness slows political motivation and action to address this growing global problem.
 Working together for clean air, we will create a healthier, fairer and more prosperous future for everyone.

 Almost no urban area experiences air quality that meets the World Health Organization’s guidelines, meaning that nearly everyone who lives in a city is breathing air that is damaging their health.
-Over 40% of cities globally experience air pollution at least 7 times worse than WHO’s guideline level.
 This causes a range of health issues, from cradle to grave, with poor air quality attributable to millions of premature deaths every year.

 Air pollutants contribute to global heating and cause local environmental degradation.